astrocyberius/programming-challenges/README.md

 # Programming For Fun
-Solving all kinds of programming problems and puzzles.
+Solutions to programming problems and puzzles.

 ## Modules
 ### programming-challenges